Trusted by the world’s leading companies

 Summaries

 Calculate and display sum, min, max, average, count, and custom aggregates in a table or group.
 Calculate summaries for selected records.
-Display summaries with different summary types, such as:
+Display summaries with different summary types:

 - Total or table summary